nestauk/sdg-mapping/codebooks/codebook_sdg_3.md

 - Improving human health

+- Increase life expectancy
+- Infant mortality
-- Increase life expectancy and reduce deaths caused by external factors such as road traffic accidents
+- Reduce deaths caused by external factors e.g.. road traffic accidents

 - Reduce the global maternal mortality ratio
 - Reduce the number deaths and illnesses from hazardous chemicals and air, and water and soil pollution*
 - End the epidemics of diseases and premature deaths caused by such diseases